-Once we have reviewed your application we will contact you if we are interested.
+Once your application has been reviewed we will contact you if interested.

 Although we do not want to discourage prospective vendors from applying, we would like applicants to have a realistic understanding of the availability of space at AIM’s markets.
 We receive a high volume of applications and many of our markets are currently full with an extensive waiting list.
 Please take the following information into consideration before submitting your application.

 Email applications to: firstname.lastname@example.org